docudio/docudio/README.md

 If you just want to try Docudio out, check out the [Docudio Getting Started Page](https://www.docudio.com/start) to give it a whirl.

-If you're interested in diving a bit deeper and getting a taste of Docudio's capabilities, head over to the [Docudio Getting Started Page](https://www.docudio.com/getting-started).

 ### Using a Docudio Release